 LGBTQ+ student and trainee group

 Our LGBTQ+ society exists to provide a safe environment for our LGBTQ+ students and their friends to meet and discuss matters on behalf of the LGBTQ+ student community and promote awareness of LGBTQ+ issues.
 Please take a look at the webpage: LGBT+ student and trainee group and see the welcome week calendar of events for the group’s welcome meetings.

-The race and equity student/trainee group offered an opportunity for students to meet and support each other and to share experiences as students who are concerned with and interested in issues relating to culture, race and ethnicity in a predominantly white organisation.
-Please take a look at the webpage: Race and Equity student and trainee group This group is currently being reviewed and further information will be made available in the Autumn.
+The BAME student and trainee group offers an opportunity for students to meet and support each other and to share experiences as students who are concerned with and interested in issues relating to culture, race and ethnicity in a predominantly white organisation.
+Please take a look at the webpage: BAME student and trainee group and see the welcome week calendar of events for the group's welcome meetings.

 Film society: The Projections Society

 The Projections Society is a film club run by our trainees, for the benefit of both students and staff of the Tavistock and Portman.
 They have termly screenings of exciting cinema which aims to stimulate learning by enlightening the established links between psychotherapy and the cinematic form.
 Please take a look at the webpage: The projections society: a film club.